 If you are worried about collisions with other powered aircraft, currently in Europe there is

-no alternative to an expensive active traffic system.
+no real alternative to an expensive active traffic system.
 Mode A/C/S transponders are the only

-system which is widely installed in powered GA planes of all sizes.
-Passive systems deliver
+system which is installed in nearly all powered GA planes of all sizes.

 1090 MHz ADS-B receivers are great entertainment to see all the commercial traffic around you

 with many details like speed etc. Also devices like the UK SkyEcho II can only be detected with